 So how can you step up your twitter search mojo?
 Just doing a column on a hashtag is pretty ordinary.
 Now you have a trick.

 Top / Featured Image Credit: “A Confidence Trick – JM Staniforth” by Joseph Morewodd Staniforth – http://papuraunewyddcymru.llgc.org.uk/en/page/view/3281320 Evening Express (Wales).
 Licensed under Public Domain via Commons.

-The post "A Tweetdeck Column Trick" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2016/01/tweetdeck-column-trick/) on January 7, 2016.
+The post "A Tweetdeck Column Trick" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2016/01/tweetdeck-column-trick/) on January 7, 2016.